 Omit details of an order transmittal data flow between an EHR and ancillary systems or within an EHR itself but captures that an order was placed, when, and its status.

-Includes everything in vMR and QDM.
-Will also review templates defined in vMR, QRDA, and CCDA and include concepts as relevant.
+Includes clinical data concepts in vMR and QDM.
+The model also will include relevant concepts from templates defined in vMR, QRDA, and CCDA specification.

 Represents the canonical basis of clinical concepts

-Concepts within the model will minimize overlap amongst themselves, i.e., be orthogonal to each other.
+Concepts within the model should, if at all, minimally overlap with each other

 Is suitable for extension/refinement to create specialized concepts (e.g., SurgicalProcedure extends Procedure with data about anesthesia)

-Out of scope

-The language used to specify data mapping expressions or other expressions is not in scope of the QIDAM.

 Format

-The QIDAM will be defined in the form of a UML class diagram and will be thoroughly and clearly documented.
-The purpose, scope, and constraints of each element in the model will be described.
+The QIDAM will be a UML class diagram that is thoroughly and clearly documented.
+The purpose, scope, and constraints of each element in the model are described within the specification.

 Usability